TRaSH-Guides/Guides/docs/Misc/How-to-provide-a-docker-compose-when-you-need-help-on-Discord.md

-# How to provide a docker compose when you need help on Discord
+# How to provide a docker compose

 When you're running dockers and you need help on discord etc you often hear the question: